 Do you have the knowledge and expertise to manage transition to the new standard and ensure all the implementation boxes have been ticked?
 How efficient is it to do this internally?

 What internal changes are needed to bring everyone up to speed with the new requirements?
 Taking advantage of the opportunities presented by the new standard means ensuring your team has a thorough understanding of how to implement, manage, monitor and maintain the new payments process.

 How can we help?

-ISO 20022 offers significant opportunities for business growth and efficiencies with a more harmonised approach to global payments processes and enhanced capabilities that can unlock richer data outcomes for better planning, decision-making and resolution, and transparency.
+ISO 20022 offers significant opportunities for business growth and efficiencies with a more harmonized approach to global payments processes and enhanced capabilities that can unlock richer data outcomes for better planning, decision-making and resolution, and transparency.

 Aurum can help support your migration in two main ways: providing reconciliation technology that seamlessly integrates with the demands of the new standard, and automatic reconciliation of your transactions, which complements the benefits of the new, high-performing system.

-Automatic reconciliation gives businesses better end-to-end control of their data, minimising risk, errors and delays.
+Automatic reconciliation gives businesses better end-to-end control of their data, minimizing risk, errors and delays.
 Our leading-edge technology allows your business to better oversee and manage complex and extensive transaction data – critical with the richer data possible with ISO 20022.

 Let us show you how our technology can help support you on your journey to ISO 20022 compliance.
-Book a demo
+Book a demo with us now.